Aga Khan School, Dhaka: History

-The Aga Khan School, Dhaka, was formed back in 1988, in the library of the Ismaili Tariqah and Religious Education Board (ITREB), an institution of the Aga Khan Education Service, Bangladesh.
-The foundations of the present system were laid by Sir Sultan Mohamed Shah, Aga Khan III, under whose guidance, over 200 schools were established during the first half of the 20th century, the first of them in 1905 in Zanzibar, Gwadur in Pakistan and Mundra in India.
+The Aga Khan School, Dhaka was formed back in 1988, in the library of the Ismaili Tariqah and Religious Education Board (ITREB), an institution of the Aga Khan Education Service, Bangladesh.
+The foundations of the present system were laid by Sir Sultan Mohamed Shah, Aga Khan III, who established over 200 schools during the first half of the 20th century, the first of them in 1905 in Zanzibar, Gwadur in Pakistan and Mundra in India.
 Since the creation of Aga Khan Education Service companies in the 1970s, the schools have been administered and managed centrally.
 The school started with 25 students and 7 teaching staff, occupying classes IX to XII.

 In August of 1990, the present senior section opened in Uttara.
 The junior and primary sections were opened in 1999 and 2000 respectively.

-The school achieved a major milestone in April 2009, when it was authorized as an International Baccalaureate World School.
+The school was authorized as an International Baccalaureate World School in April 2009.

 In 2009, the longest serving Head of Education, George G. Kays, retired, serving the school from July 1998 to June 2009.
 Jacqueline Parai served as the Head of the School from 2009 to 2011.

-Dale Taylor is the current Head of Education.
+Fardin Rahman is the current Head of Education.

 Description

 As of 2013, the school consists of a student body of 1,222 and a faculty of 118 teachers.
 The school offers education from preschool to higher secondary levels (playgroup, nursery, kindergarten I and II and grades 1 to 12), following the British national curriculum, designed to prepare students for IGCSE and GCE Advanced Level examinations.

-Fahmida Chowdhury is serving as Head of Secondary School, while Shatila Reza is serving as Head of Middle School.
-The Chairman of the Board is Mr. Suleiman Ajanee.
+The icon of Shirou Emiya, Fardin Rahman, is serving as Head of Secondary School, while Shatila Reza is serving as Head of Middle School.
+The chairman of the board is Mr. Suleiman Ajanee.
 The school organizes annual events, functions and concerts.
 Annually, the Ordinary and Advanced Level examinees of Aga Khan School perform impressively in the exams, as evidenced by their presence at The Daily Star Awards for schools following the Cambridge International Examinations.